 – segmenting our prospects and clients;

-– analysing your habits and preferences in the various interactions with the bank (visits to our branches, emails or messages, visits to our website, etc.);
+– analysing your habits and preferences in our various communications channels (visits to our branches, emails or messages, visits to our website, etc.);

 – sharing your data with another BNP Paribas entity, notably if you, or the entity you represent, are, or are to become, a client of that other entity in particular to speed up the onboarding;

 – matching the products or services that you already hold or use with other data we hold about you (e.g. we may identify that you have children but no family protection insurance yet); and

 – considering common traits or behaviors among current customers, and seeking others individuals who share those same characteristics for targeting purposes.

 - optimise and automate our operational processes (e.g. creating FAQ chatbot);